greg-raven/Department-21/_posts/2008-10-23-my-kind-of-town-chicago-is.md

 Chicago school system rated one of the worst in the country.

 This is the political culture that Obama comes from in Illinois.
-And he’s gonna “fix” Washington politics for us!
+And he's gonna "fix" Washington politics for us!